AriFordsham/GHCWiki/report-a-bug.md

 **The absolutely key thing is that we must be able to reproduce the bug**.
 Without this, we are virtually helpless; we know there's a problem but we usually can make no progress with fixing it.
 The easiest way to help us reproduce the bug is to provide us with a program that elicits it:

 - The smaller the better.
 It costs you real work to "boil down" the bug from a big program to a small one, but the plain truth is that the easier the bug is to reproduce, and the smaller the test program (= smaller debug output), the more likely we are to fix it.
+Also, as you are familiar with the code, it is generally easier for you to boil it down than for us to.
 - The fewer dependencies the better.
 If your program depends on many libraries, it's harder for us to reproduce.